 which I then fill in with a picture's name, real size and description.
 (Guess what "imalef" and "imarit" get me.)
 The dimensions usually needed correcting of course, but the dummy ones were often half right, and save typing.
 It was way faster than an HTML editor for me, because my Word writing-habits didn't need adjusting.
 I could write HTML nearly as fast as English!

 <IMG SRC=".JPG" WIDTH=640 HEIGHT=480 ALT="" VSPACE=40>

 Techies will notice that my Luddite approach is parallel with RISC (Reduced Instruction Set Computing).
 Simple code runs way faster; simple HTML pages, with everything spelled out and nothing for a poor old overworked timesharing server to hunt for or assemble or fill in, load like lightning.
 If things go wrong, they're easy to fix--an amateur can read the code.

 The roots of my sitebuilding style weren't RISC, but something older: Volkswagens.
 I grew up driving a hippie bus.
 It got 28 mpg and ran forever.
 You could fix it with pipe cleaners and duct tape.
 This site is a hippie bus--antique, underpowered, but simple, cheap and functional.

 To display HTML pages, I just kept a web browser on and hit "update" a lot.
 Oooh, go buy an expensive program to do that!
 You really neeeeeeeed it!

 THE FILE STRUCTURE is simple.
-I started with no divisions at all--5000 files (text, pictures, techie files and thumbnails) in a single giant folder.
-I was happy with that, but some display programs had trouble with so many files in one list, so in the end, I alphabetized them to please the machine gods.
+I started with no divisions at all--text, pictures, techie files and thumbnails all in one giant folder.
+I was happy, but some display programs had trouble with so many files in one list, so in the end, I alphabetized them to please the machine gods.
 Now files starting with "A" go in a folder called "A", and so on to Z. Indexes and such (like the art gallery, the catalog, this page, etc) are in a folder called 01, and the subject lists are in a folder called 2 (shouldn't that be 02?
 So much for consistency.)
 That's all the architecture there is.
 Ain't no more.
 So if I keel over tomorrow, a kid could figure out where things are and how to expand and update the site.